-For diversification purposes, the fund may invest up to 10% in commodity indices, through UCIs and trackers.
+For diversification purposes, the mutual fund may expose between 0% and 25% of its net assets to commodities, via its investment in UCIs and trackers.
 Derivatives (index futures, Total Return Swaps in particular) or including derivatives (in particular Certificates, EMTNs, Warrants)

-The mutual fund may also invest in, with no predetermined limits, French or European index and/or tracker UCIs as well as in, for up to 10% of its assets, foreign index and/or tracker UCIs in order to increase "equity" or "interest rate" exposure or to diversify the portfolio with other asset classes (commodities, real estate, listed, listed infrastructure, etc.), geographic areas, or management styles.
+The mutual fund may also invest in, with no predetermined limits, French or European index and/or tracker UCIs as well as in, for up to 10% of its net assets, foreign index and/or tracker UCIs in order to increase "equity" or "interest rate" exposure or to diversify the portfolio with other asset classes (commodities, real estate, listed, listed infrastructure, etc.), geographic areas, or management styles.